Deep Frequency-Aware Functional Maps for Robust Shape Matching: Functional maps with spectral filter operator preservation

 \subsection{Relation to other techniques}

-In this section, we highlight that the similar works heat kernel preservation~\cite{vestner2017kernelmatching}, ZoomOut~\cite{Ren2019}, and wavelets preservation~\cite{DBLP:conf/cvpr/HuLLL21} are actually special cases of our framework.
+In addition to Laplacian commutativity, we emphasize that related works such as heat kernel preservation~\cite{vestner2017kernelmatching}, ZoomOut~\cite{Ren2019}, and wavelet preservation~\cite{Hu2021} can also be viewed as special cases of our framework.
+For a detailed comparison, see Table~\ref{tab: Rtt}.

-\textbf{Heat Kernel Preservation.} Heat kernel preservation~\cite{vestner2017kernelmatching} introduced an optimization problem by using positive-definite heat kernel matrices to construct pairwise descriptors, where the functional maps are seen as a low-pass approximation of the permutation matrix in the truncated Laplacian eigenfunctions, and the alternating heat diffusion between shapes can be interpreted as applying a set of low-pass filters to the functional map matrix, i.e., setting $h(\lambda) = e^{-t\lambda}$ in Eq.~\eqref{MCFP compute C}, see Fig.~\ref{fig: filters of different methods} (a).
-Nevertheless, the heat kernel cannot encode informative features since it overlooks band-pass or high-pass frequency information.
+\textbf{Heat kernel preservation.} Heat kernel preservation~\cite{vestner2017kernelmatching} formulates an optimization problem by leveraging the positive-definite heat kernel to construct pairwise descriptors.
+In this framework, functional maps are treated as a low-pass approximation of the permutation matrix in the truncated Laplacian eigenfunctions.
+The alternating heat diffusion between shapes can be interpreted as applying a set of low-pass filters to the functional map matrix, where the filter function is defined as $h(\Lambda) = \exp(-t\Lambda)$ in Eq.\eqref{MCFP compute C} (see Fig.\ref{fig: filters of different methods} (a)).
+However, the heat kernel is limited in its ability to encode informative features, as it neglects band-pass and high-pass frequency information.